matt-auckland/personal-site/posts/how-to-use-vue2-with-vite.md

   - Vite
 ---

+If you just want an example repo to clone, visit here: [https://github.com/matt-auckland/vite-vue2-starter](https://github.com/matt-auckland/vite-vue2-starter).

 If you're wondering how to use Vue2 with Vite, read on.

-If you just want an example repo to clone, visit here: [https://github.com/matt-auckland/vite-vue2-starter](https://github.com/matt-auckland/vite-vue2-starter).

-First we need to create a new Vite app using the Vue 3 template.
+First we'll need to create a new Vite app using the Vue 3 template.

 ```bash
 npm init @vitejs/app vue2-vite --template vue; # Init vite with Vue3